syeddanish41/wAlnut/README.md

      - The tool for understanding intelligent machines through visualizations is starting to be built at [WalnutiQ/toph](https://github.com/WalnutiQ/toph).

 Building an AGI should be viewed as a challenge that is at a larger scale than when John F. Kennedy proposed we go to the moon on September 12, 1962 by the end of the decade.
 To build an AGI that exceeds human intelligence will require a few more breakthroughs.
 Because we cannot predict when these breakthroughs will occur the first AGI to exceed human intelligence may happen anytime in the next 10 to 50 years.

 Remember "*what I cannot create I do not understand*" was said by Richard Feynman.
 Then think about what an intelligent machine needs to be able to do from first principles.

 Experiment with your model on tasks that only intelligent machines seem to be good at.
 Be open to ways to change the model.
 Remember that the earth was born about 4.6 billion years ago and that it took evolution about 4.6 billion - 200,000 years to create the first homo sapiens.
-This shit takes time so if your frustrated go relax.
+This shit takes time so if you're frustrated go relax.

 And as stupid as it sounds remember that it is the journey you go on that makes everything worth it when you look back.
 If your happiness depends on reaching